cmjt/examples/Ecography_ESD.md

     ## combine data stacks
     stack <- inla.stack(stk.pp, stk.mark)

-Finally the formula is defined and is called to fit the joibt spatio-temporalmarked log-Gaussian Coz process model.
+Finally the formula is defined and is called to fit the joint spatio-temporal marked log-Gaussian Cox process model.

     ## formula for model as given by equation X in article
     formula <- y ~ 0 + Area_sc + PA_ratio_sc + Wet_density_nosea_sc +